There’s a unique doctrine to the Seventh Day Adventist church that other Christian denominations and groups don’t share.

-I reckon that this actually fair and reasonable, even though it’s an unusual point to consider if you’re coming from a mainstream Christian belief background.
+I reckon that this is actually fair and reasonable, even though it’s an unusual point to consider if you’re coming from a mainstream Christian belief background.

 3. It’s Good News

-It’s also good news by us not actually being present ourselves at this judgement!
+It’s also good news by us not actually being present ourselves at this judgment!
 The whole thought of standing before God yourself with all your failures being read aloud can fill you with fear when you know all your downfalls.

-4. Christ’s Duel Roles
+4. Christ’s Dual Roles